kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## The Cost of Unready Data

-Gartner estimates 80% of AI project time goes to data preparation.
+Gartner estimates 80% of AI project time goes to data preparation
-Skipping it leads to inaccurate models, compliance risk, and reputational harm.
+Skipping it leads to inaccurate models, compliance risk, and reputational harm
 Readiness pays off in reliability and reusability

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.